Let’s be friends! Join our awesome Facebook group here and chat with thousands of other travelers about travel tips, tricks, and super sweet deals.

 British Airways does not have a standard change or cancellation fee for paid fares.
 Instead, fees are calculated based on the type of ticket purchased.
 On the other hand, award flights booked with Avios miles and departing from the U.S. are subject to a $55 change fee for date and time changes.
 Cancellation will also result in a $55 fee for redepositing your points.
 Changes and cancellations made to “Gold Priority Rewards” bookings are free of charge.

-Delta Airlines: Delta is waiving change fees on all tickets (including Basic Economy) purchased from March 1 through March 31, 2020.
-These tickets must be for travel dates happening between March 1, 2020 and February 25, 2021.
-Customers may change their reservations once for no fee, and the new itinerary must begin on or before February 28, 2021.
+Delta Airlines: Delta is waiving change fees on all tickets (including Basic Economy) purchased from March 1 through May 31, 2020.
+Customers may change their reservations once for no fee, and the new itinerary must begin within a year from the date of purchase.

-Additionally, Delta is currently waiving change fees on travel booked prior to March 1, 2020 for travel dates in March or April 2020.
-Reissued travel must begin no later than December 31, 2020.
+Additionally, Delta is currently waiving change fees on travel booked prior to April 03, 2020 for travel dates in April or May 2020.
+Existing eCredits or cancelled travel from March, April, or May 2020 is also included.
+Reissued travel must begin within two years.

 Normally, Delta Airlines charges a whopping $200 change fee on paid flights within the U.S., Canada, Puerto Rico, and the U.S. Virgin Islands.
 Changes to all other international travel itineraries run $200-$500.
 Please note that basic economy fares are not eligible for changes except under the temporary coronavirus update .